Henry W. Corbett: Oregon residences

 Their residence was the last of the great houses in Portland to be built in the Second Empire style (the fashion had been influenced by Napoleon III and Empress Eugénie's reconstruction of the Louvre).
 The Henry W. Corbett mansion differed radically from the earlier Portland residences built in the same style.
 At 825 SW Fifth Avenue the house reflected ideas from buildings that Corbett had seen on his European travels, when he had gathering sketches on architectural styles.
 It borrowed the giant pediment designs from the older buildings of the Louvre designed by Du Cerceau.
 He and his neighbour Henry Failing had returned from Europe with art to fill their homes, decorating their walls with stencilling and painting their ceilings with 'frescoes' in the most fashionable styles of the day.

 However, a few years after Corbett's death it was not the house that became the center of attention.
-It was 'Mrs. Corbett's cow', which she grazed in the landscaped and tree shaded field adjoining the house located in the centre of Portland.
-After many years the elegant home, set in its own city block, was surrounded by office buildings, but Mrs. Corbett and the family cow seemingly refused to be intimidated by their new neighbors.
+It was 'Mrs. Corbett's cow', which grazed in the landscaped and tree shaded field adjoining the house located in the centre of Portland.
+Eventually the elegant home, set in its own city block, was surrounded by office buildings, but Mrs. Corbett and the family cow seemingly refused to be intimidated by their new neighbors.
 This unusual sight was dubbed 'the Million Dollar Cow Pasture' and became one of Portland's sights for visitors and locals alike.